cecois/23owmoj/proc/raws/whatisa.md

----
-layout: article
-title: "What is a Medical Intuitive"
-date: 2015-08-01 03:32:44
-image: '/assets/img/'
-description: 'First steps to use this template'
-tags:
-- faq
-categories:
-- article
----

-# What is a Medical Intuitive?
+Wendy Marks - Medical Intuitive, Shamanic Studies, Integrative Therapy

+[
+# Wendy Marks
+](../index.html)

-#### Boston Women's Journal - April/May 2002
+### Boston Women's Journal - April/May 2002

+## What is a Medical Intuitive?

 Although a skill like medical intuition seems odd to most of us, we all know people who have capabilities which exceed normal ability.
 How many of us can conceptualize how Beethoven composed music after he lost his hearing?
 How does an abandoned animal find its way home over many miles without a map or the language to ask directions?
 What is perfect pitch, and why are some people tone-deaf?